Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 Catalog Configuration
 ======================
-To allow crossdata store metadata from different data sources is necessary to have a Crossdata Catalog.
-For this case crossdata uses a JDBC connection with a relational database (nowadays MySQL database).
-It is possible to set up some parameters to specified the requirements of the catalog in file core/src/main/resources/application.conf:
+To allow crossdata stores metadata from different data sources is necessary to have a Crossdata Catalog.
+For this case crossdata uses a JDBC connection with a relational database (currently MySQL database).
+It is possible to set up some parameters to specify the requirements of the catalog in file core/src/main/resources/application.conf:

- - crossdata.catalog.class: The crossdata class that controls the catalog.
+ - crossdata.catalog.class: The Crossdata class that controls the catalog.

  - crossdata.catalog.caseSensitive = Set if the catalog database is case sensitive.